- Registration & Payment

 - Can you clarify the cost - £300 per class or per year group?

-For the 2019-20 school year, it will be £300+VAT per year group regardless of size or school setting, including the Wellbeing Measurement Report, which will evaluate and summarise data per year group.
+For the 2019-20 school year, the cost for the pupil survey is £300+VAT per year group regardless of size or school setting, including the Wellbeing Measurement Report, which will evaluate and summarise data per year group.
+The staff survey costs £300 for a primary school or £400 for a secondary or all-through school.

 - Which year groups can be surveyed?